Apoc101/TerminaLibs-.NETCore/README.md

 # TerminaLibsNET
 TerminaLibs but no .NET 6 requirement

-## If you use MacOS, this will NOT work, since it's a setup file.
+## If you use MacOS, this will NOT work, since it's a setup file published in .exe
 And I recommend you go check out the original repo.

 Original repo at https://github.com/Apoc101/TerminaLibs/